 Vegetables and fruit are loaded with vitamins, minerals, and crucial phytonutrients.
 They are one of the most abundant sources of vitamins and minerals.
-Broccoli, dark leafy-greens, properly ripened, seasonal fruit, avocados, brussels sprouts, carrots and beets.
+Broccoli, dark leafy greens, properly ripened, seasonal fruit, avocados, brussels sprouts, carrots, and beets.
 The list goes on!
 Herbs are also loaded with plenty of antioxidants, phytosterols, and essential oils that promote incredible health.
-Ginger, turmeric, garlic, parsley, cilantro, ginger, basil and dill are a few of my favourites.
+Ginger, turmeric, garlic, parsley, cilantro, ginger, basil, and dill are a few of my favorites.

 With that being said, there are a few supplements I still recommend people take, due to poor soil quality and the degradation of certain vitamins and minerals from the soil (like magnesium).

 There is an overwhelming amount of vitamin and supplement brands out there that have little interest in your health in mind.
 But that doesn’t mean they’re all bad.